ankidroid/Anki-Android/FAQ.md

 1. Once completed, you can re-enable `Fetch media on sync` if you don't want to manually manage your media moving forward.
 Note that keeping this enabled will require that you do a full media sync to AnkiWeb from AnkiDroid unless you do a full media sync from your other Anki client

 ### Why doesn't my sound or image work on AnkiDroid

+#### Shared Decks

-There is a problem with the card/deck that was imported.
-Please contact the deck author if the following steps do not resolve your issue.
+If this issue appeared from a shared deck which was loaded into AnkiDroid, then it is a problem with the card/deck that was imported.
+Please contact the deck author, or edit the note, select "Cards" and remove the reference to the missing files.

-The most likely reason is that the media files are not in the main AnkiDroid `collection.media` folder.
-If you are using sync then please make sure that the "fetch media on sync" preference is enabled in all of your Anki clients, and if not then re-sync from all your clients.
+#### Syncing

+If you're syncing a deck via AnkiWeb Sync:

+Please check if the media works correctly on both AnkiWeb.
+* If the media does not work on AnkiWeb, then there was a problem with uploading the media.
+If the upload was from Anki Desktop, please read the Anki Desktop manual, or ask on the [Anki Desktop support site](http://ankisrs.net/docs/help.html) for help resolving this problem.
+* If the media works on AnkiWeb, then
+   * Use a file manager (see below) to ensure that the file exists in `AnkiDroid/collection.media`
+       * Ensure that `Settings - AnkiDroid - Fetch media on sync` is selected and the media sync fully completed (this will take some time on the first sync)
+       * Media sync errors are typically temporary problems with your internet connection, browse to `AnkiDroid/collection.media` and then perform a sync.
+If more files are added to this folder, then please sync until the sync completes successfully.
+       * As a last resort, copy the media files from Anki Desktop's `collection.media` folder.
+   * If the file exists in `collection.media` and is still not displaying:
+       * Ensure that it is encoded in one of Android's supported codecs (see below).
+       * Please [contact us](https://groups.google.com/g/anki-android) if issues still occur.

+#### External content

 If the files are loaded from the internet over `http`, load them via `https` URLs.
 If HTTPS is not available, you can automatically convert these links to local files via an Anki Desktop Addon: https://ankiweb.net/shared/info/1293255374

-If that doesn't work then please check if the media works correctly on both AnkiWeb and Anki Desktop.
-If you synced correctly with media sync enabled, and the media does not play on either AnkiWeb or Anki Desktop, then there is probably a problem with the cards themselves.
-Please read the Anki Desktop manual, or ask on the [Anki Desktop support site](http://ankisrs.net/docs/help.html) for help resolving this problem.

-If you have checked that you have correctly done a media sync, and that the media is playing correctly on both Anki Desktop and AnkiWeb but not on AnkiDroid, then use a file manager (see below) to check that the media files exist in your `AnkiDroid/collection.media` folder.
-If the media files do not exist then obviously AnkiDroid cannot play them.
-You can try manually copying them from Anki Desktop as a last resort.
+tags: `net::err_CLEARTEXT_NOT_PERMITTED`

 ### Which file manager should I use?
 Most devices using Android 6 and above come with a built-in file explorer (something like: `settings -> storage and memory -> Explore`).
 If your device does not have a built-in explorer, you can use any file manager that you like, for example see [here](https://www.tomsguide.com/us/pictures-story/518-best-android-file-managers.html) for a list of various recommended file explorers.
 We personally recommend using a free and open source (FOSS) file manager like [Simple Explorer](http://forum.xda-developers.com/showthread.php?t=2330864).

-### How do I fix `net::err_CLEARTEXT_NOT_PERMITTED`?

-AnkiDroid no longer supports `http` content, change the URL in the note/template to `https`.

 ### But still AnkiDroid does not play my media!